V155/qutebrowser/doc/commands.rst

 * This command does not split arguments after the last argument and handles quotes literally.

-.. _clear-keychain:
+.. _cmd-clear-keychain:

 clear-keychain
 --------------
 Clear the currently entered key chain.

-.. _clear-messages:
+.. _cmd-clear-messages:

 clear-messages
 --------------
 Clear all message notifications.

-.. _click-element:
+.. _cmd-click-element:

 click-element
 -------------